A Letter to Doris, the Mistress

 I walked away with my integrity intact.
 My conscience is clean.
 My future is open.

-And that, Doris, is the part of the story you’ll never be able to rewrite.
+And that, Doris, is the part of the story you’ll never be able to take from me or rewrite.

 A woman who finally knows her worth.